 What are the criteria for admission into the HESA program?

-A committee of HESA faculty and alumni/ae review the candidate's admissions folder (i.e., transcripts, essay, references, resume, and application) to assess the candidate's academic potential, knowledge of higher education issues, exposure to student affairs, professional readiness, and commitment to the higher education and student affairs field.If the candidate's application is successfully forwarded for an on campus academic interview, candidates will be notified by email early in the spring semester.
+The HESA faculty review the candidate's admissions folder (i.e., transcripts, essay, references, resume, and application) to assess the candidate's academic potential, knowledge of higher education issues, exposure to student affairs, professional readiness, and commitment to the higher education and student affairs field.If the candidate's application is successfully forwarded for an on campus academic interview, candidates will be notified by email early in the spring semester.

 Is there a minimum Grade Point Average or GRE score required for admissions?